Rami el Ali

 Assistant Professor of Philosophy

-Dr. Rami el Ali is an assistant professor of philosophy and the program lead of the BA in Philosophy.
+Dr. Rami el Ali is an assistant professor of philosophy at LAU.

 Before joining LAU in fall 2014, Dr. Ali completed his PhD at the University of Miami in Florida, USA.
 His dissertation, which focused on hallucinations, received the David John Ruggiero Award for best dissertation in the humanities.